amauryval/gdf2bokeh/README.md

 show(map_session.figure)
 ```

+An advanced example:

-Also, you can find a bokeh serve example with a slider widget.
+Yu can find a bokeh serve example with a slider widget.
 On the terminal, run :

 ```bash